-At 31 March 2019, Council has approved a Capital Programme of £275.3m for the construction or enhancement of Property, Plant and Equipment in 2019/20 and future years.
-Whilst not contractually committed, there is reasonable expectation that the work will be undertaken.
+At 31 March 2020, Council has approved a Capital Programme of £297.3m for the construction or enhancement of Property, Plant and Equipment in 2020/21 and future years.
+Whilst a departure from the Code and not contractually committed, there is reasonable expectation that the work will be undertaken.
 External grants and borrowing will primarily fund this programme of works.
 Further expenditure depends on borrowing, grants and other contributions, some of which have already been received or promised.
-Similar commitments at 31 March 2018 were £256.1m.
+Similar commitments at 31 March 2019 were £275.3m.